-In the garden, on a trellis, or in a container, sweet potatoes are a beautiful plant.
-The delicious tubers in the fall just come as an added bonus to the lovely foliage and flowers.
+Sweet potatoes are a beautiful plant in the garden, on a trellis, or in a bowl.
+The tasty tubers in the fall are just added to the lovely leaves and flowers as a bonus.

 Sweet potatoes grow well in a sunny vegetable garden, but you can also grow them in other parts of your home landscape.
 Try them as a temporary groundcover or a trailing houseplant.
 In a patio planter, a sweet potato vine will form a beautiful foliage plant that you can harvest roots from in the fall.

-This warm-weather crop grows worldwide, from tropical regions to temperate climates.
-The flesh is classified as either moist or dry.
-Moist, deep orange types (sometimes called yams) are more popular with home gardeners, especially the varieties Centennial and Georgia Jet.
+This hot weather crop is growing all over the world, from tropical to temperate climates.
+The skin is either dry or wet.
+Wet, deep orange types (sometimes called yams) are more popular among home gardeners, particularly the Centennial and Georgia Jet varieties.

 Sweet potatoes are also remarkably nutritious and versatile; each fleshy root is rich in vitamins A and C, along with many important minerals.
 Use them raw, boiled, or baked, in soups, casseroles, desserts, breads, or stir-fries — and don’t forget to try some homemade sweet potato fries!